Private key schemes

 - Target audience - Are your users completely new to bitcoin and its concepts, or well versed in all the technological underpinnings?

-- Use case - Are you building a product for daily payments, or a long-term life-saving storage solution?
+- Use case - Are you building a personal finance product for daily payments, or a long-term life-saving storage solution?

 - Value stored - While we always strive for no loss of funds, how critical to their financial situation would it be if your user lost access to their funds?